yegor86/my-cloud-client/docs/Prerequisites.md

 3. Install bower

     ```bash
          $ npm install -g bower
     ```
-4. Install all dependences of a client side
+4. Run gulp default tasks

     ```bash
-        $ bower install
+         $ gulp default
     ```
-5. Run gulp default tasks
+5. Install nodemon tool that will keep the node server from having to be restarted each time the code is changed:

     ```bash
-        $ gulp
-    ```
-6. Install nodemon tool that will keep the node server from having to be restarted each time the code is changed:

-    ```bash
          $ npm install -g nodemon
     ```
-7. Run a development version of the application
+6. Run a development version of the application

     ```bash
          $ npm start
     ```